 - She suffered Christian martyrdom at the tender age of 15 and was thus declared a saint.

-We don’t know many details about the life of Saint Susanna.
+We only know a few details about the life of Saint Susanna.
 But we do know that she was a virgin who chose martyrdom at the age of 15.
 Saint Susanna dressed in men’s clothes, cut her hair, and entered a monastery of monks, changing her name to John.
 And then she battled idols and hegemons.

 If you enjoyed reading our article, play the following Quizlet to test your biblical knowledge about Susanna and the Saints of God.
 May God bless you!